The Bloomberg School awards several competitive, merit and need-based scholarships to accepted students who are pursuing

 MASTER’S TUITION SCHOLARSHIP

 Some departments offer a Master’s Tuition Scholarship (MTS) to students in good academic standing in a two-year, full-time master’s program.
-In total, the MTS is a 75% reduction in tuition for year two of an eight-term program.
-However, students in some programs do have the option of distributing the scholarship entirely in their second year of study or receive a 25% reduction in tuition their first year and 50% in their second year.* Admitted students who choose the 25% MTS in year one and 50% in year two cannot change the distribution schedule after making the selection.
+The MTS is a 75% reduction in tuition for year two of an eight-term program.
+However, students in some programs do have the option of receiving a 25% reduction in tuition their first year and 50% in their second year.* Admitted students who choose the 25% MTS in year one and 50% in year two cannot change the distribution schedule after making the selection.
 Please contact your program of interest for information regarding MTS eligibility.

 |Degree||Departments that Offer MTS|

 |MHA||Health Policy and Management|

 |MS||Environmental Health (Toxicology for Human Risk Assessment)*|

 |MSPH||Health, Behavior and Society*; Health Policy and Management; International Health*; and Population , Family and Reproductive Health|